forando/google-auth/README.md

 ## Architecture
 ![Google Auth Token Manager](google_auth.jpg "Google Auth Token Manager")
+### Phase One
+User installs the webb app onto their phone and enables Push Notifications.
+Then the flow goes as follows:

+- (a, b) User logs in with their Google Account and authorizes the app to access their Google Photos and Youtube Libraries.
+As a result user obtains the Google Auth Tokens (including __refresh_token__).
+- (c, d) User submits the Google Auth __refresh_token__ to the AWS SSM Parameter Store where it is kept securely.

+### Phase Two
+On a periodic basis (every 45 minutes) a dedicated lambda function refreshes Google Auth Token using __refresh_token__ and stores it in the DynamoDB database.
+If the __refresh_token__ is invalid the user is notified via Push Notification so that they can re-authorize the app repeating the __Phase One__.

+### Finally
+Any other app that requires Google Auth Token can obtain it from the DynamoDB database.

 ## Prerequisites
 In order to deploy the solution you need to have the following: